 Vietnam is currently being marketed as the “low-cost labor alternative” for corporations who feel that Chinese sweatshop workers are overpaid.
-The U.S. State Department noted in 2010 that independent labor unions, and even opposition political parties, are illegal in Vietnam — with dissidents who’ve attempted to form both currently behind bars.
+The U.S. State Department noted in 2010 that independent labor unions are illegal in Vietnam — with many dissidents who’ve attempted to organize currently behind bars.
 The oil-rich Sultanate of Brunei is hardly any better; there is virtually no union activity in Brunei, nor any legal basis for collective bargaining or strikes.
 While considerably better on paper, Mexico’s maquiladora are frequently controlled by company-run “ghost unions,” insofar as there are any unions at all.

 While trade policy could be a tool for lifting labor standards throughout the world, reports indicate that the current U.S. proposal for the TPP’s labor chapter is similar to the weak labor standards included in Bush-negotiated Free Trade Agreements.
 If true, the pact’s labor provisions are likely to fall far short of actually protecting jobs at home and basic human rights abroad.

 Accelerating Global Warming in the Name of Profits